A financial advisor shares key strategies to maximize your giving impact

 What would you want charities to know about those with significant wealth, and how they make decisions about where to give?

+A big component of giving is assuring the donor that their funds will be well used by the charity.
+Donors are asking: how can they control that this will go to what they really wanted to give to?
+They are asking: What if the charity goes in a bad direction, what if they start doing things I don’t want them to?
 And sometimes, the charity just isn’t really ready to receive a big gift.
 They take it, and you find out later that some of it went to the cause, but some of it also went to a new espresso machine in their kitchen.
 So, donor concern about where their investment will go is real, and no one wants to give to the bloated salaries of mega-charities.

 Well, that’s a real wake-up for charities.
 Is there anything also you’ve noticed that maybe charities don’t understand? - If a fundraiser is engaged with a financial advisor, working with their client to make a big gift, what would you want them to know?

+I have a couch here in my office, and half the time, we’re playing psychiatrist.
+Helping people really be happy.
+And the reality is that most financial planners never tap into that.
+Usually, financial planning is nothing more than a sales funnel.
+To facilitate sales you want to eliminate barriers, and that’s how you make money as a broker.
 As planners, we’re primarily here to preserve, and grow wealth.
 And giving money away, to some planners, well that’s giving away potential future compensation.
 That’s where the fiduciary shift has really changed things.
 A fiduciary planner works in the best interest of the clients.
 And I think it’s interesting to also consider that role as working to help them give away money better, and more strategically.
 You can make more money as a broker.
 Working as a fiduciary, you’ll give up some profit, but you’ll be doing better by your clients, in so many ways.
+Our intent is to identify goals, achieve them and maximize wealth along the way.
+That’s not the norm.
+The vast majority of people out there do not have an unbiased advisor in the middle.

 What advice do you have for fundraisers from the financial advisor viewpoint?